 I love Arizona.
 Its red rock meets desert landscape gets me every time.
 If you’ll be spending any time in Scottsdale during your trip to Arizona, then you must make room in your schedule for a Scottsdale to Sedona day trip.

-To be honest, just the drive alone is worth the effort, but there are also plenty of incredile things to see in Sedona not to mention a few fun stops along the way.
+To be honest, just the drive alone is worth the effort, but there are also plenty of incredible things to see in Sedona, not to mention a few fun stops along the way.

-If you plan to stick around for a while, there are some cute and affordable AirBnBs in Sedona.
-I recommend two to three days to see all the sights.
+If you plan to stick around for a while, there are cute and affordable AirBnBs in Sedona.
+I recommend spending two to three days to see all the sights.

 But, if you’re just doing a Scottsdale to Sedona day trip, that’s fine too.
 You’ll have a great time either way.
-And don’t forget your camera, it’s gorgeous.
+And don’t forget your camera, it’s gorgeous out there.

 A Scottsdale to Sedona Day Trip Itinerary

 For the purposes of this post, I’ll assume you’ve already spent a few exciting days enjoying all that Scottsdale has to offer.